NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandFHIRGenomicsImplementationGuide/backup/guides/FHIR-Genomics-Implementation-Guide/Home/FHIRAssets/Profiles/Genomics-Procedure.page.md

 Used for detailing information on procedures the patient has had performed, to aid interpretation of Genomic test results.

-Assertion of an absence of a procedure being performed should be recorded using an Observation resource, as described in {{pagelink:Home/FHIRAssets/AllAssets/Profiles/Genomics-Observation.page.md}}
+Assertion of an absence of a procedure being performed SHOULD be recorded using an Observation resource, as described in {{pagelink:Home/FHIRAssets/AllAssets/Profiles/Genomics-Observation.page.md}}

-At a minimum, Procedure resources are expected to contain the status, code, subject and performedDateTime, though additional information conforming to the FHIR profile below can be included if relevant.
+At a minimum, Procedure resources are expected to contain the status, code, subject and performedDateTime, though additional information conforming to the FHIR profile below MAY be included if relevant.

 | Profile url | FHIR Module | Normative Status |
 |--